gherasima/passwd-linux/README.md

     * Check if user exist
     * Change password without verify the old password first
-    * Change password if user exist and old password is correct (SHA512 only)
+    * Change password if user exist and old password is correct (SHA512 only, RHEL 6 & 7)
-    * Check if old password is correct (SHA512 only)
+    * Check if old password is correct (SHA512 only, RHEL 6 & 7)

 ## Usage